shaunpersad/authless-comments-example/README.md

 The main addition is a new folder: `src/lambda`.
 Each JavaScript file in there will automatically be prepared for Lambda function deployment.

-As an example, we've included a small `src/lambda/hello.js` function, which will be deployed to `/.netlify/functions/hello`.
+This means that the `src/lambda/create-comment.js` function will first be built for Lambda, and then deployed to the url `/.netlify/functions/create-comment`.

+When deployed to Netlify, both your front-end React app and back-end Lambda functions will automatically be built and deployed.

 You can easily deploy this project yourself using this button: